Blue concrete is expensive but might be worth it in the right applications

 I know black and white and shades between those two are all the rage.
 And it can look wonderful for many projects, but I do think it’s at the height of its popularity.
-It would of been simple to pick a grey scale & tan palette for this yard, but it was starting to feel over done and quite frankly stale.
+It would have been simple to pick a grey scale & tan palette for this yard, but it was starting to feel overdone and quite frankly stale.
 So I was really excited when my clients were open to playing with some colors tastefully here!

 Below I will go through a few key elements in this project that brought together this odd shaped yard to compliment the spanish mission style home.